You might know your Instagram content is good, but imagine how much better it will seem if it looks like 10,000 people agree.

 Here, we’ve gone ahead and covered all the questions you might have about buying Instagram followers to give you a better idea of how it actually works.
 We’ve also explored the pros and cons, so you can decide for yourself if it’s a good move for your brand.

 Can you buy Instagram followers?

-Yes, you can.
+Yes, you can buy Instagram followers.
 There are plenty of cheap services available that allow you to buy 1,000 followers for as little as $10 USD.
-But you’re only paying for a number: many of those followers are either bots or inactive accounts, which means they’ll never engage with your posts.
+But you’re only paying for a number.
+Many of those followers are either bots or inactive accounts, which means they’ll never engage with your posts.

 As a quick Google search will reveal, there are many cheap services you can use to buy Instagram followers.
 For about $6 USD, you can get 500 followers, and for about $10 USD, you can get 1,000 followers.

 The vast majority of these purchasable followers, however, are either bots or inactive accounts.